 - Cover your mouth and nose with a tissue when you cough or sneeze, or use the inside of your elbow.

-Remember — older adults and people who have underlying chronic medical conditions like heart or lung disease and diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.
+Remember — older adults and people who have underlying chronic medical conditions like diabetes and obesity are at higher risk for developing more serious complications from COVID-19 illness.

 For additional information from the AAO (American Academy of Ophthalmology), download their guide: Coronavirus and Your Eyes.